-The Coronavirus (known as COVID-19), declared by the WHO as a pandemic, has spread far from its origin Wuhan China, impacting retailers around the globe.
+The Coronavirus (known as COVID-19), declared by the WHO as a pandemic, has spread far from its origin in Wuhan China, impacting retailers around the globe.
 “Temporarily closed”, doors closed, lights turned off – these are the words to describe the current status of many businesses.
-According to Statista, between March 9, 2020 and April 21, 2020, European retailers are expected to face a loss of 3.26 billion British pounds due to disruptions caused by the current outbreak.
-While the negative impact of COVID-19 on brick-and-mortar stores are undeniable, we can predict that the digital side of the retail business will grow at a faster pace than expected.
+According to Statista, between March 9, 2020, and April 21, 2020, European retailers are expected to face a loss of 3.26 billion British pounds due to disruptions caused by the current outbreak.
+While the negative impact of COVID-19 on brick-and-mortar stores is undeniable, we can predict that the digital side of the retail business will grow at a faster pace than expected.
+How retailers should react and adapt to COVID-19?
 Let’s have a look at what exactly businesses can do to adapt to the current situation and offset the loss of in-store sales.

 Maintain effective communication with your customers